CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmBasic.md

 The `Observable` class was used as a base class for ViewModels.
 The MVVM Toolkit contains a similar class with additional functionality that is called `ObservableObject`.

-Change all classes that previously inherited from `Observable` to inherit from `Observable Object`.
+Change all classes that previously inherited from `Observable` to inherit from `ObservableObject`.

 For example